aorozsa/Sieve/README.md

 ## Getting started
 Run `npm install` to install the required packages.
 Run `npm update` to update installed packages.

-HTML pages are found in `windows/`, scripts are found in `scripts/`, and styles are found in `styles.css`.
+Markup is found in `index.html`, scripts are found in `scripts/`, and styles are found in `styles.css`.

 ## Run
 Run `npm start` to run the project.